UPDATE 2-Cricket-Test Series Zimbabwe v New Zealand scoreboard

-Aug 8 (Gracenote) - Scoreboard at stumps on the third day in the second and final Test between Zimbabwe and New Zealand on Monday in Bulawayo, Zimbabwe
+Aug 6 (Gracenote) - Scoreboard at stumps on the first day in the second and final Test between Zimbabwe and New Zealand on Saturday in Bulawayo, Zimbabwe

 Bowling